-The Roda Rasool (the grave of Prophet Muhammad S.A.W holds a significant importance for Muslims.
-People from all around the world come to pay his “Salam” to the Prophet Muhammad S.A.W.
+The Roda Rasool S.A.W holds a significant importance for Muslims.
+People from all around the world come to pay their “Salam” to the Prophet Muhammad S.A.W.
 We believe that he listens to our Salam and respond back to us from his grave.

 1-There is a golden grill which is the front side of the inner chamber room which holds the grave of Prophet Muhammad (PBUH) and two of his friends and first Caliphs, Abu Bakr and Umar ibn al-Khattab.
 It is said that a 4th place is left where Jesus (Hazrat Isa) will be buried.

 The huts of Aisha (may Allah be pleased with her) and Hafsa (may Allah be pleased with her) were located inside the Sacred Chamber and were much closer to each other.
 They used to talk with each other from their own huts.

 3-There are viewing holes through which the graves are not visible.
 The biggest hole on the left straightly faces the grave of the Prophet Muhammad (Peace Be upon Him).
-The middle hole faces to Hazrat Abu Bakr (may Allah be pleased with him) and the right hole faces to the Hazrat Umar (may Allah be pleased with him).

 4-The walls of the room are built of black stones and the roof has a small black dome called Qubbat an-Nur.
 The Chamber has no gate and it is totally sealed from the outside except a small window in the dome which is blocked by a golden grill in the front.

 5-The Sultan Nur ud din Zengi built the chamber around the graves which was filled with molten lead because many disbelievers in the past tried to steal the body of Prophet (Peace Be Upon Him) by digging towards the graves from under the ground.
 Recommended: First Attempt to Steal the Holy Body of Prophet Muhammad S.A.W from Madina

 The Prophet (Peace Be Upon Him) gave importance to prayers and advised to be good with the slaves and servants.
 Lastly, He said: “I am leaving two things with you.
 If you hold them strongly, you will never go off track; the Quran and my Sunnah.”
 All this conversation took place where we have Roda Rasool S.A.W today.

 7-The grave of the Prophet (Peace Be Upon Him) was dug under the bed where he died because when He died, the people around said to put Him near the stage.
 Some of them said to put Him in Baqi.